GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Common Trade Horses.md

 #### Common Horses
-Most horses are classifed by purpose rather than specific breed.
+Most horses are classified by purpose rather than specific breed.
 Here some examples of horses are given.
 A quick reference table is given here for convenience.
-When buying one of these horses, roll a d4 to determine its temperment.
+When buying one of these horses, roll a d4 to determine its temperament.
 * 1: Cold-blooded.
 * 2: Warm-blooded.
 * 3: Hot-blooded.